andrewimcclement/practice_bidding/README.md

 or "exclude" depending on whether the hand type should be included as a valid hand type or excluded as an invalid hand type for that bid.

-An &lt;evaluation&gt; element can be added inside a &lt;condition&lt; element.
+An &lt;evaluation&gt; element can be added inside a &lt;condition&gt; element.
 This can have various evaluation methods: &lt;hcp&gt;, &lt;points&gt; and &lt;tricks&gt;.
 Note that &lt;tricks&gt; is not yet implemented.
 With these elements, you can define &lt;min&gt; and &lt;max&gt; elements.